ludvigaldrin/com.svipler.athom.sonos-say/README.md

 Let's you broadcast text to your Sonos system

+V3.0.1
+* Added TV as a input source
+* General improvements

 V3.0.0
 * No need to install node-sonos-http-api externally.
+Big thanks to Arie J. Godschalk

 V2.0.1
 * small fixes